Jacqueline Hunt: Career

+Hunt resigned from her position at Allianz SE in September 2021.
+According to press reports her resignation was due to the loss of billions of euros in certain structured funds managed by the Allianz asset management unit.

 She is also a Member of the Board of Trustees, American Institute of Contemporary German Studies at Johns Hopkins University, and a former Commissioner for the UK's Independent Dormant Assets Commission.
-She sits on the Executive Committee of the US Council on Competitiveness; and is a member of the Women In Africa Club.
+She sits on the executive committee of the US Council on Competitiveness; and is a member of the Women In Africa Club.

-Since joining Allianz, Hunt has spoken about her “personal crusade” to bring more diversity into the companies she manages, and has been described as “passionate about supporting diversity and inclusion initiatives”.
-She argues that “diverse groups make much better decisions” and believes that, although “some organisations are making real progress on diversity” in financial services, “some others are not making progress or are going backwards”.
+After joining Allianz, Hunt spoke about her “personal crusade” to bring more diversity into the companies she managed, and was described as “passionate about supporting diversity and inclusion initiatives”.
+She argued that “diverse groups make much better decisions” and believed that, although “some organisations are making real progress on diversity” in financial services, “some others are not making progress or are going backwards”.

-She has also spoken about the importance of responsible capitalism and sustainable growth, arguing that companies like Allianz are stewards of our society with a responsibility to help “build a more equal world” and that business leaders should accept “that they have to deal with climate change”.
+She also spoke about the importance of responsible capitalism and sustainable growth, arguing that companies like Allianz are stewards of our society with a responsibility to help “build a more equal world” and that business leaders should accept “that they have to deal with climate change”.

 Hunt, who describes herself as a “pragmatist”, believes that her gender brings her under special scrutiny: “On the one hand, it is an honour to take on a kind of pioneering role for women, but you are also much more closely monitored.
 It's a big responsibility.”
 At Allianz, she has been noted for her “calm, reserved manner”, saying at her first official presentation that “I would rather deliver results than be known for big announcements that I can then not fulfil.”
 She does not believe in “star” fund managers and is reported to use a coffee mug that carries the word “integrity” in six languages.

-Manager Magazin has repeatedly named Hunt in its annual list of the most influential woman in German business, while Bloomberg News described her as “one of the most important people in global finance” and dubbed her “the $2-trillion woman”.
+During her time on the board of Allianz Manager Magazin repeatedly named Hunt in its annual list of the most influential woman in German business, while Bloomberg News described her as “one of the most important people in global finance” and dubbed her “the $2-trillion woman”.

 Personal life

-Hunt, who is married with a son and a daughter, lives mainly in Munich but spends about half of each month visiting Allianz’s other operations around the world.
+Hunt, who is married with a son and a daughter, lives mainly in Munich but spends about half of each month visiting Allianz's other operations around the world.
 She remains interested in geology, enjoys travelling with her family, and also loves opera.
 She has paid tribute to her husband, with whom she shares housework and cooking, for helping her to maintain a work-life balance.